Today’s Story: Little Boat

 Today’s Wine: 2018 Pinot Noir

 100% Pinot Noir; 14.5% ABV

 The 2018 Pinot Noir is medium ruby in color.
-Straight out of the bottle, I wasn’t getting much on this besides some heat from the higher ABV so I let this open up in the glass for about 45 minutes to an hour.
+Straight out of the bottle, I wasn’t getting much on this besides some heat from the alcohol so I let this open up in the glass for about 45 minutes to an hour.
 The aromas are of medium intensity, with the nose showcasing notes of black cherry, plum, licorice, leather, baking spice, vanilla, and toasted oak.
 The heat never really blows off.
 Meanwhile the flavors are also of medium intensity, and the palate displays notes of strawberry, black cherry, red plum, leather, green herbs, chocolate, and baking spice.
 Alcoholic heat carries over to the palate as well.
 This dry red is medium-bodied with medium (+) acidity, medium (-) tannins, high alcohol, and a medium length finish.
-The wine certainly screams New World and is a people-pleaser that’s not very complex, so this is definitely not my preferred style.
-Hopefully this becomes better integrated and more complex with a few more years in the bottle.
+While not my preferred style at this stage, hopefully it becomes better integrated and more complex with a few more years in the bottle.

 Price: $36.
 At this price-point I think the wine offers solid value but it still needs some time to come together in the bottle.
 For me, even though this is young I find it somewhat jammy and it seems heavy-handed in the winemaking process.
 Personally I prefer very terroir-driven Pinot Noir made in a minimally invasive style, though I think this wine could have broad appeal.
 The alcohol is a bit too high for me as well, so I’ll be looking for it to integrate.